vtek21/newrelic-cakephp/README.md

 newrelic-cakephp
 ================

-CakePHP Error Handling for CakePHP
+Custom CakePHP Error Handler for New Relic integration